Introduction to SysML v2

 Friedenthal S., Seidewitz E., (2023), ‘SysML v2: Highlighting the Differences with SysML v1’ in PPI SyEN, Edition 123, Apr 2023

-When SysML v2 strengthens the implementation of Digital Thread
+SysML v2 and the Strengthening of a Digital Thread Architecture

 SysML v2 significantly enhances the implementation of Digital Thread scenarios by providing a more robust, precise, and expressive framework for model-based systems engineering (MBSE).
 It is specifically designed to handle today’s complex and highly evolving systems within a fully integrated digital approach where systems take a central position.